Shard-Labs/PoLido-docs/docs/fees.md

 # Fees

-Validation rewards that Lido for Polygon receives are split into four parts:
+Validation rewards thatLido on Polygon receives are split into four parts:

-- 90% of all the rewards gets restaked on the Lido for Polygon validators.
+- 90% of all the rewards gets restaked on theLido on Polygon validators.
 - Remaining 10% gets split into 3 parts:
   - 25% goes to the DAO
   - 50% gets split up across all the operators